oleobal/dd-dicetron/doc/language.md

 # Expression language

-There is a formal grammar in `dd-dice/source/dice/parser.d` so I won't comment on it.
+There is a [formal grammar](/dd-dice/source/dice/parser.d) so I won't comment on it.
 However I wrote the intepreter so here's a bit about how it works.

 ## Dice rolling rules